sleyva97/DockerVault/README.md

 	Leader Cluster Address: https://172.17.0.2:8201
 ```

-If these steps are successful you have a working instance of vault in a container to play around with locally on your machine.
+If these steps are successful you have a working instance of vault in a container to play around with locally on your machine. **This container contains some flaws and is not production ready**

 ### What is the Scope of this project?

 The point of this project is to just mess around with Docker, Vault and containers.
+It is just a learning experiment.
 Each time the container will pull and build vault and consul from source.
 [Dumb-init](https://github.com/Yelp/dumb-init) is used right now to manage the processes in my container.

 - [x] Run Docker version of vault and Consul
 - [x] Separate containers for Docker and Consul
-- [ ] Deploy into Google Cloud Platform using Kubernetes
+- [x] Create a deployment spec for Kubernetes
-- [ ] Find a way to securely manage unseal keys and auth tokens
+- [ ] Find a way to securely manage unseal keys and auth token
+	* TODO: One potential way of managing keys is storing public GPG keys in git repo and using logic in our script to generate an unseal key based on each key in the repo.
+This way they are encrypted and can be distributed publicly to key holders.
+Then when vault needs to be unsealed, they keys can be decrypted and used.
+This way if keys are lost or taken...they are encrypted and can't be used without the private corresponding GPG key.
 - [ ] Automate the process

+Things to look at?

+- [ ] Packaging vault into habitat?
+ - [ ] Supervisor?
+- [ ] Terraform to manage infrastructure on GCP